POTS and ADHD: Shared Symptoms, Differences & More

 Brain fog and poor concentration

 Both ADHD and POTS can make it hard to think clearly.
-People often describe losing track of conversations, forgetting tasks, or struggling to stay focused.
+People often describe being forgetful, losing track of conversations, or struggling to stay focused as part of their cognitive dysfunction.
 For ADHD, this is linked to attention regulation, while in POTS it often arises from poor blood flow to the brain when upright.

 In fact, formal testing shows people with POTS often score higher on inattention measures than healthy controls, even without a childhood history of ADHD (Raj et al., 2018, Journal of Neurology, Neurosurgery & Psychiatry).